 In 2010, Cory Booker received the U.S. Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official.

-On May 13, 2011, Cory Booker received an honorary doctor of laws degree and gave the commencement address to New York Law School graduates.
+On May 13, 2011, Cory Booker delivered the commencement address to New York Law School graduates at Avery Fisher Hall.

 In October 2011, Cory Booker expanded the Let's Move!
 Newark program to include Let's Move!
-Newark: Our Power, a fitness challenge for Newark public school students.
+Newark: Our Power, a four-month fitness challenge for Newark public school students.

 In 2012, Cory Booker, Sarah Ross, and Nathan Richardson formed Waywire, a video sharing technology company.